sohang3112/sohang3112/README.md

 - 🔭 I’m working on my Final Year Project at college, which is related to Plagiarism Detection.
 - 🌱 I’m currently learning Statistics and APL (Programming Language) using the excellent book [Computational Statistics using APL](http://www.softwarepreservation.org/projects/apl/Books/198100_APL-STAT.pdf/view).
+- 🌱 I’m also learning Rust language using [Exercises from Exercism.io](https://exercism.org/tracks/rust).
 - 🎓 I'm about to graduate in Electrical Engineering (specializing in Computer Science) at [Dayalbagh Educational Institute (DEI), Agra, Uttar Pradesh, India](https://www.dei.ac.in).
 - 👯 I would love to contribute to Open Source Projects, particularly in those using Haskell / Python / JavaScript / C++ / C#.